MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - F) Use Google Stackdriver Audit Logging to determine policy violations.

 **Memorize:** `E) Segregate data across multiple tables or databases.`

-**Quick reason:** Option A is incorrect because disabling writes to certain tables would prevent users from updating the data which is not in line with the goal of providing access to t...

 <details>
 <summary>Full explanation</summary>